rmzetti/hover-exec/READMORE.md

 ---
 ## Other scripts

-### Script commands
+### Scripts with command execution strings included

-Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `READMORE` for the actual commands used):
+Command lines to conveniently start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `READMORE` for the actual command lines used):

 - js (or vm) --javascript, with vscode api included in context
 - eval --javascript via eval, with vscode api available